codewind-resources/rogue-cloud/README.md

 * [Introduction and Concepts](docs)
 * [Getting Started](docs/GettingStarted.md)

-Developer documentation for folks interesting in adding new features to the game:
+Developer documentation for folks interested in how it's implemented, or adding new features to the game:
 * [Introduction to Rogue Cloud Development](docs/RogueCloudDevelopment.md)